apache/drill/_docs/odbc-jdbc-interfaces/using-drill-with-bi-tools/020-tableau-examples.md

 ---
 title: "Tableau Examples"
-parent: "Using ODBC on Windows"
+parent: "Using Drill with BI Tools"
 ---
-You can generate reports in Tableau using ODBC connections to Drill data sources.
+You can generate reports in Tableau using ODBC connections to Drill data sources on Windows.
 Each example in this section takes you through the steps to create a DSN to a Drill data source and then access the data in Tableau 8.1.

 This section includes the following examples: